rlewkowicz/consul-vault-swarm/README.md

+If you like the project, leave me a star!

 # What is it?
 It's vault and consul in a HA setup deployed via docker swarm.
 You can deploy any number of consul nodes and it will spin up vault on top of those.
 The data volumes are persistent via rexray.
 Vault uses consul as a storage backend.